Revised 27 February 2017

 This track comprises the environmental impact of seaborne transport in the form of emissions to air and water.
 Cleaning techniques and other solutions to reduce the environmental impact are studied as well.
-Other areas are the development and application of methodology for the assessment of the environmental impact and resource utilization from a systems engineering perspective.
+Other areas are the development and application of methodology for the assessment of the environmental impact and resource utilization from a systems perspective.

-The aim of the doctoral programme is to educate researchers with good knowledge in scientific research methodology and teaching, with good presentation skills and with the ability to carry out independent scientific research of an international standard.
+The aim of the doctoral programme is to educate researchers with good knowledge in scientific research methodology and teaching proficiency, with good presentation skills and with the ability to carry out independent scientific research of an international standard.
 For a more detailed description see the Goals for the Graduate Course Programmes at Chalmers.